-In this article
+📋 In this article:

-- → Which treatments really work
+- → What treatments really work when the polish has failed?

-- → When to see a podiatrist
+- → When to consult a podiatrist for nail fungus?

 - → Skin and nail care at the Clinique du Plateau

-- → Frequently Asked Questions
+- → Frequently asked questions

 The front of the foot is misunderstood.
-But the diseased nail is misunderstood in doubles.
-Because what we see outside is only a small part of what happens underneath.
+But the diseased nail is misunderstood in duplicate — because what we see outside is only a small part of what happens underneath.
+This article explains why your antifungal nail polish doesn’t work on your nail fungus, what a podiatrist does differently, and how you can treat it seriously at Médecine podiatrique du Plateau, in Gatineau.

 The nail is compact, multi-layered keratin designed to protect the sensitive pulp of the finger.
 It’s a barrier by design.